 The Prince George plant was built in 1961.
-The plant operates on 31 hectares and has two oil cylinders, one water-borne cylinder, a dry kiln and a fixation chamber.
+The plant operates on 31 hectares.
+The plant operates two oil cylinders, one water-borne cylinder, a dry kiln and a fixation chamber.
 The total annual treating capacity is approximately 100,000 cubic metres.
-The facilities include a pole peeler, a railway tie mill, and a pole grading and framing line.
+The facility also includes a pole peeler, a railway tie mill, and a pole grading and framing line.

-The capital expenditures at the Prince George plant for the year ended December 31, 2007 amounted to approximately \$330,000 of which \$250,000 was for major upgrades to the pole peeling process.
-The balance of expenditures were dedicated to general plant upgrades.
+The capital expenditures at the Prince George plant for the year ended December 31, 2008 amounted to approximately \$270,000, of which \$190,000 was for the development and installation of an automated control system.
+The balance of expenditures were dedicated to mobile equipment purchases to handle additional tie production.